-Income Tax Saving Options
+Income Tax Regimes

 There are currently two parallel income tax systems available to individual taxpayers:

-- 1. The Old (or ‘Existing’) Tax Regime allows various deductions and exemptions but features higher tax rates and fewer slabs.
+1. The Old (or ‘Existing’) Tax Regime allows various deductions and exemptions but features higher tax rates and fewer slabs.

-- 2. The New Tax Regime was introduced in Budget 2020 and revised later.
+2. The New Tax Regime was introduced in Budget 2020 and revised later.
 It offers lower tax rates spread across more slabs but removes (or significantly reduces) the common deductions/exemptions allowed under the Old Regime.

-Income Tax Old Regime
+How To Save Income Tax In The Old Tax Regime

 For those opting for the income tax old regime, here are some crucial income tax saving schemes and sections that can help reduce your taxable income: